 Description

-This homemade vegan chimichurri sauce will make your dinner a work of art- it’s got cilantro AND parsley for flavor, and it is SO versatile.
-This is an easy chimichurri sauce recipe that anyone can whip up and enjoy on repeat!
+This homemade cilantro chimichurri sauce will make your dinner a work of art- it’s got cilantro AND parsley for flavor, and it is SO versatile.
+We absolutely adore cilantro chimichurri.

 Ingredients